Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT: Results

 We estimated the flux density ($S_{\nu}$) of each of the bursts detected at Band-3 of uGMRT using the calibrator $3C48$ \citep{ott1994}, which was observed along with $\FRB$ at each observation epoch.
-We consider here the median value of flux density, denoted as $\overline{S}_{\nu}$, instead of their actual values for each of $74$ detected bursts and study its variation with $\phase$.
-The blue points of figure~\ref{fig:phase_flux_fluence} show the variation of $\overline{S}_{\nu}$ with $\phase$ of $\FRB$, which peaks its maximum value at $\phase=0.54$.
-This implies the source of this repeater emits its maximum luminosity near the middle of its activity window since the host galaxy of $\FRB$ is localised and its comoving distance is fixed.
-The range of flux densities of the detected bursts for each of the observation epochs is tabulated in table~\ref{tab:value_range}.

-Across all seven observing epochs, the flux densities of the $74$ bursts from this repeater range from $0.12$ to $2.40$ Jy (Table~\ref{tab:literature_P2}).
-Since flux density strongly depends on the observing frequency, we only consider earlier detections with observing frequencies comparable to our observing band (\textit{i.e.}, $250-500$ MHz).
-These include CHIME ($400-800$ MHz) \citep{amiri20,pearlman20,sand22}, GBT ($300-400$ MHz) \citep{chawla20}, SRT ($300-400$ MHz) \citep{trudu23}, and previous uGMRT ($300-500$ MHz) observations \citep{sand22,trudu23}.
-The reported flux densities from these studies range from $0.3$ to $12.2$ Jy (Table~\ref{tab:literature_P2}), which partially overlap with the flux density values of $\FRB$ obtained from our observations, where we detected fainter bursts from this repeater.

-We estimated the intrinsic fluence ($F_{int}$) of this repeater (represents the intrinsic energy emitted by the source) by multiplying the flux density ($S_{\nu}$) of each bursts with its intrinsic width ($w_{int}$) getting from the profile fitting discussed in the previous section.
-We considered here the median value of the intrinsic fluence, denoted as $\overline{F}_{int}$, similar to $\overline{S}_{\nu}$ and study its variation with $\phase$.
-The red points of figure~\ref{fig:phase_flux_fluence} show the variation of $\overline{F}_{int}$ with $\phase$ of $\FRB$.
-We find that the variation of $\overline{F}_{int}$ with $\phase$ follows a particular nature, where it peaks its maximum value at $\phase=0.54$.
-This implies the source of this repeater emits its maximum intrinsic energy ($E_{int}$) near the middle of its activity window since the host galaxy of $\FRB$.
-The range of intrinsic fluence of the $74$ detected bursts for each of the observation epochs is tabulated in table~\ref{tab:value_range}.
+The intrinsic fluence ($F_{int}$) of this repeater (represents the intrinsic energy emitted by the source) by multiplying the flux density ($S_{\nu}$) of each bursts with its intrinsic width ($w_{int}$) getting from the profile fitting discussed in the previous section.
+We considered here the median value of the intrinsic fluence, denoted as $\overline{F}_{int}$, and study its variation with $\phase$.

+The dark points connected by dashed lines in Figure~\ref{fig:phase_flux_fluence} show the variation of $\overline{F}_{int}$ with $\phase$ for this repeater, while the faint points represent the individual values of $F_{int}$ for all 74 bursts observed from it.
+The values of intrinsic fluence of the $74$ detected bursts for each of the observation epochs are tabulated in Tables~\ref{tab:burst_parameters_1} and \ref{tab:burst_parameters_2}.